wlkrt0/Sunshine-Version-2/README.md

 ========

 **NOTE: This branch is based off of 1.01_hello_world, NOT sunshine_master!**

 This branch will be used to track my progress throughout the Udacity Android Developer course.

-**NOTE: This branch contains all progress from the beginning of Lesson 1 to the end of Lesson 4A** Lesson 4B and up starts on a new branch.
+**NOTE: This branch contains all progress from the beginning of Lesson 1 to the end of Lesson 4A**

+Lesson 4B and up starts on a new branch.

 Sunshine is the companion Android app for the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).

-Take the course to find out how to build this app a step at a time, and eventually create your own Android App!

-This is the second version of the Sunshine code.
+This is based on the second version of the Sunshine code.
 The repository has been updated on:

 * **February 13th, 2015** - Major update
 * February 25, 2015 - Minor bug fixes